Country of Origin

 July 18th, 2019: "8mm audiolab are readying for the upcoming Warsaw hifi show.
 We'll bring something different, a new floorstander.
-Sneak peek for your eyes only.
 Prototypes are already tested and I'm satisfied with the outcome.
 This new range will come in two sizes.
-In November I will present the larger one in Warsaw, the smaller one hopefully still later this year.
+In November I will present the larger one in Warsaw, the smaller one hopefully later this year.
 This time no solid oak for the cabinets but sound and design continue with our established philosophy.
-I want to book a review with you most likely right after the show."
+I'll want to book a review with you most likely right after the show."
 That was Donatas Tamosiunas from Lithuania's first speaker house in Kaunas.

 The year prior, Polish contributor Dawid Grzyb had reviewed his 3-way monitor Piu Mini, I the larger down-ported 3-way Piu tower.
 The new one adds two drivers but remains a 3-way.
 For total recall of what came before, "Piu's frame skeleton is solid Lithuanian oak.
 6-layer damped side walls and up to 10cm thick front panels keep vibrations to a minimum.
 The inlaid cheeks are finished in an ecological multi-layer composite which provides the highest scratch and heat resistance as well as highest gloss and reflection levels in the industry.
 The vertical wave guide carved deep into the oaken baffle broadens the ideal listening area with improved 3D imaging and clarity.
 Reduced horizontal coverage minimizes wall reflections."
 There were also custom silver banana-only terminals, custom copper inductors and a silver-traced PCB.
 Piu—Italian for more—was rated for 35Hz-20kHz bandwidth ±3dB, 92dB sensitivity, 150-watt long-term power handling and a minimum 5Ω impedance.
 Filter hinges sat at 250Hz and 2'000Hz.
 The drivers were a 1" Sica compression tweeter, 6.5" BMS mid and 12" sidefiring Beyma woofer.
 Dimensions were 130×53 x22cm HxDxW and weight is a hefty 75kg/ea."

-My response to the secret sneak peek was intrigued.
+My response to the sneak peek was intrigued.
 "Looks like this stacks two smaller modules?"

 "Correct, two parts come together for a total height of 2 meters with twin woofers, twin mids and a horn tweeter with oval wave guide in the middle."

-Clearly it would be a very narrow still taller affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
-I expected sensitivity 3dB higher than Piu, lower excursions for equivalent SPL.
-Donatas confirmed "true 96dB/1m and very low distortion".
+Clearly it would be a very narrow very tall affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
+I expected sensitivity 3dB higher than Piu and lower excursions for equivalent SPL.
+Donatas confirmed "a true 96dB/1m with very low distortion".
 What finish options would he offer and was this new range situated above or below Piu?
-"This series will have Piu sound features with a more cost-effective cabinet material.
+"This series will have Piu sonics with a more cost-effective cabinet material.
 I've not finalized the finish options yet."

-When his FaceBook page showed the photo at right with enigmatic sneak peek, new project caption, I wondered just what people made of it.
+When his FaceBook page showed the photo at right with an enigmatic new project caption, I wondered just what people made of it.
 Would they recognize a rear baffle for a tall narrow speaker?
 I spotted twin port holes plus a terminal hole.
-But I wasn't at all sure what the central section might signify.
+But I wasn't sure what the central section might signify.
 Decompression vents for the midranges?
 The Polish fall show in Warsaw would tell all.

-Asked whether he had a name for it yet, Donatas very much had.
+Asked whether he had a name for it yet, Donatas had.